delehef/asgart/README.md

 ## Output

-### JSON

-By default, ASGART will write its result in a JSON file in the folder where it was launched, using the following structure:
+ASGART will write its result in a JSON file in the folder where it was launched, using the following structure:

 ```